SD card has become one of the most used flash memory cards among vast users to store additional amounts of information.

 Step 5: Click "Recover" to start recovering deleted photos.

 Most of the time, deleted photos are recoverable as long as you act quickly.
 However, in some situations, you will be disappointed.
 For instance, your deleted photos have been overwritten by new data, or your SD card is corrupted or damaged physically.
 Thus, compared with looking for deleted photo recovery software after deletion, do regular backup is always advised to avoid data loss.

-FAQ about deleting and recovering deleted photos from SD cards
+FAQ about deleting and recovering deleted photos from SD card

-Q1: Can I recover recently or permanently deleted photos from SD cards?
+Q1: Can I recover recently or permanently deleted photos from SD card?

 Answer: Yes, you can.
-Keep in mind that photos deleted from SD cards aren't really removed.
+Keep in mind that photos deleted from SD card aren't really removed.
 Instead, they will continue existing overtime or as long as there is no read/write actions performed.

 When you permanently delete a photo from an SD card, it's not physically erased from the card.
 The simple delete command on most cameras or computers just removes the entry of the deleted photo and mark the space it occupied as reusable.
 As long as you don't record anything new onto the card, the bits and bytes are there and the information can be easy to recover.

-Q2: Can I recover deleted photos from SD cards on Android phones?
+Q2: Can I recover deleted photos from SD card on Android phones?

 Answer: Yes.
 Usually, Android phones use micro SD cards.
-If you can take the micro SD card out of your Android phone, you can insert it into a card reader and then recover deleted pictures with iBoysoft Mac Data Recovery.
+If you can take the micro SD card out of your Android phone, you can insert it into a card reader and then recover deleted pictures with iBoysoft Data Recovery for Mac.
 But if the card is built in the phone body, you may need to look for some photo recovery app for Android.